 Also take note that if you are going to be taking depended children or person with you to Australia on your fiancée visa then you will note that there are limitations on them entering Australia with you.
 There are two limitations here so take note:

-- You dependents cannot enter Australia before your Thai fiancée;
+- Your dependants cannot enter Australia before your Thai fiancée;

-- Your dependents cannot get married before they enter Australia.
+- Your dependants cannot get married before they enter Australia.